coderaiser/putout/README.md

 Options
-   -h, --help                  display this help and exit -v, --version               output version information and exit -f, --format                use a specific output format - default: progress-bar/dump on CI -s, --staged                add staged files when in git repository --fix                       apply fixes of errors to code --fix-count                 count of fixes rounds (defaults to 10) --rulesdir                  use additional rules from directory --transform                 apply inline transform --plugins                   plugins to use splited by comma --enable                    enable rule by name in .putout.json --disable                   disable rule by name in .putout.json --enable-all                enable all rules in .putout.json --disable-all               disable all rules in .putout.json --match                     read .putout.json and convert "rules" to "match" using pattern --flow                      enable flow
+   -h, --help                  display this help and exit -v, --version               output version information and exit -f, --format                use a specific output format,
+                               the default is: progress-bar/dump on CI -s, --staged                add staged files when in git repository --fix                       apply fixes of errors to code --fix-count                 count of fixes rounds (defaults to 10) --rulesdir                  use additional rules from directory --transform                 apply inline transform --plugins                   plugins to use splited by comma --enable                    edits the project's .putout.json file to toggle on a specific rule there.
+Note that this parameter can not be used together with --fix, instead it only edits the .putout.json file.
+   --disable                   edits the project's .putout.json file to
+                               toggle off a specific rule there --enable-all                edits the project's .putout.json file to turn on all rules applicable to your current codebase --disable-all               edits the project's .putout.json file to turn off all rules applicable to your current codebase --match                     read .putout.json and convert "rules" to "match" using pattern --flow                      enable flow
    --fresh                     generate a fresh cache